.\" This man page was generated by the Netpbm tool 'makeman' from HTML source. Pamsistoaglyph User Manual - Online Linux Manual Page

 the minimum eye-separation distance is 10% of the image width;

---gray=number Limit the number of gray levels to use when searching for the
+this value seems to work well in practice. --gray=number Limit the number of gray levels to use when searching for the

 optimal eye-separation